 In order to provide a portion of the funding for the development of The Elwood Apartments, the LLC entered into a contract with Clark County ("the County Contract") on December 28, 2018.
-The County Contract provides for a loan of \$1,000,000 at 0% interest beginning January 1, 2021 from the County to the LLC that may be forgiven on December 1, 2050 ("County Loan"), if the Elwood Apartments remains at least 50% of the units for homeless person throughout the affordability period as described in the County Contract.
-In addition, the LLC entered into an agreement with the City of Vancouver, Washington ("the City Agreement") on February 6, 2020 whereby the City agreed to loan \$850,000 to the LLC ("the City Loan"). \$425,000 is provided in the form of a forgivable loan at 0% interest.
-The loan shall be forgiven on December 1, 2041 provided the designated Affordable Housing Fund units remain affordable to people with income at or below 50% AMI throughout the affordability period as defined in the City Agreement.
-The remaining \$425,000 is provided in the form of a loan at a fixed interest rate of 1% with annual payments of \$10,842.91 commencing on December 1, 2021 and continuing through December 1, 2070.
-The loan is payable solely from cash flow from the LLC loan to The Elwood LLLP as defined in the Partnership agreement of the Elwood LLLP.
+The County Contract provided for a loan of \$1,000,000 at 0% interest beginning January 1, 2021 from the County to the LLC that might be forgiven on December 1, 2050 ("County Loan"), if the Elwood Apartments remained at least 50% of the units for homeless person throughout the affordability period as described in the County Contract.
+As of December 31, 2021, the notes payable due to Clark County totaled \$850,000.
+During March 2022, the note was converted to a block grant with no expectation of repayment provided the 30-year affordability period is maintained.
+Also see Note 5.

 On February 1, 2020, the LLC ("the Lender") entered into a subordinate sponsor loan agreement with The Elwood LLLP ("the Borrower") whereby the Lender agreed to lend the proceeds of the County loan and the City loans to the Borrower in the form of two subordinate sponsor loans - Tranche A and Tranche B. Tranche A provides for a loan from the Lender to the Borrower in the maximum amount of \$850,000, with interest accrued on the unpaid balance at the rate of 4.0% per annum, compounded annually, payable from cash flow (as defined in the Partnership agreement of The Elwood LLLP), with a maturity date of January 1, 2075.
 Tranche B, in the maximum amount of \$1,000,000, has the same terms and conditions as Tranche A. The notes are secured by a deed of trust, assignment of rents and leases, security agreement and fixture filing.

-As of December 31, 2021, the notes payable due to Clark County and City of Vancouver totaled \$1,000,000 and \$850,000, respectively.
+As of December 31, 2022, the loans receivable and interest receivable due from The Elwood LLLP totaled \$1,850,000 and \$208,347, respectively.
 As of December 31, 2021, the loans receivable and interest receivable due from The Elwood LLLP totaled \$1,850,000 and \$129,180, respectively.